XxSURYANSHxX/blockchain-evidence-2/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our blockchain evidence management community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in the EVID-DGC blockchain evidence management community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community while maintaining the highest standards of integrity required for evidence management systems.

 ## Our Standards

+### Positive Behavior

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment:

-* Demonstrating empathy and kindness toward other people
+* **Professional Communication**: Using welcoming and inclusive language appropriate for law enforcement and legal professionals
-* Being respectful of differing opinions, viewpoints, and experiences
+* **Respectful Collaboration**: Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
+* **Constructive Feedback**: Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* **Accountability**: Accepting responsibility and apologizing to those affected by our mistakes
-* Focusing on what is best not just for us as individuals, but for the overall community
+* **Community Focus**: Focusing on what is best for the overall community and end users
-* Maintaining the highest standards of integrity when handling evidence data
+* **Data Integrity**: Maintaining the highest standards when handling evidence-related code
-* Respecting the confidential and sensitive nature of evidence management systems
+* **Confidentiality**: Respecting the sensitive nature of evidence management systems
+* **Security Awareness**: Prioritizing security and privacy in all contributions

+### Unacceptable Behavior

-Examples of unacceptable behavior include:
+Examples of unacceptable behavior:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* **Harassment**: The use of sexualized language or imagery, and sexual attention or advances
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* **Trolling**: Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* **Privacy Violations**: Publishing others' private information without explicit permission
-* Attempting to access, modify, or compromise evidence data without proper authorization
+* **Security Violations**: Attempting to access, modify, or compromise evidence data without authorization
-* Sharing sensitive case information or evidence outside of authorized channels
+* **Data Breaches**: Sharing sensitive case information or evidence outside authorized channels
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* **Unprofessional Conduct**: Other conduct inappropriate in a professional law enforcement setting
+* **System Abuse**: Misusing the system for purposes other than legitimate evidence management

 ## Enforcement Responsibilities